-For tips on how to properly inject HUMIRA, refer to the Patient Instructions for Use for the HUMIRA Pen or the prefilled syringe and the Medication Guide for more information.
+For more information on the right way to inject HUMIRA, refer to the Patient Instructions for Use, and the Medication Guide located inside your HUMIRA carton, and within the Full Prescribing Information.
 If you need additional help with self-injecting, you can view an instructional video here.

 and every other week thereafter